 With greater numbers of people enrolled in virtual physical therapy, there are now more data to answer the question on many patients' minds:

 Telehealth physical therapy has been around for decades.
 In recent years, the APTA gave support to telehealth physical therapy as a way to provide clinical services, educate patients, monitor progress, and encourage patient engagement.

 Prior to the pandemic, few studies were able to look at the effectiveness and safety of virtual physical therapy due to slow adoption of telehealth.
 But improved technology and the increased demand related to Covid has given us a better picture of how well virtual physical therapy really works.

-FAIR Health, a database of private and government insurance claims, reported the demand for telehealth increased by 25,000% between 2019 and 2020.2 The same study showed that the greatest increase of telehealth involved relief for soft tissue and joint injuries.
+FAIR Health, a database of private and government insurance claims, reported the demand for telehealth increased by 25,000% between 2019 and 2020.2 The same study showed that the greatest increase of telehealth involved relief for soft tissue (such as mucles) and joint injuries.